fabianjra/KubernetesTutorials/README.md

 - Replica set:
 	* New way to do the replication controller.
 	* Creation of Replica set YAML definitions:
-	* Selector is the mosr important difference, it is used to manage pods out from the replica set.
+	* Selector is the most important difference, it is used to manage pods out from the replica set.

 ```
 apitVersion: apps/v1 #First difference
 kind: ReplicaSet
 metadata:
-	name: myapp-replicaset
+	name: myapp-replicaSet
 	labels:
 		app: myapp
 		type: front-end